 1. Start Getting Rid of Debt

-If you have any credit card debt, you should take steps to reduce this especially since interest payments can be significant and can be a drag on finances.
+If you have any credit card debt, take steps to reduce or eliminate it, especially since interest payments can be significant and can be a drag on your finances.

 2. Set Your Investment Goals